How to Make The Most Out of Your Space at an EventJUNE 1, 2022| SpeedPro Shawnee

 DON’T FORGET THE “F WORDS”: FREEBIES AND FOOD

-People go to trade shows and corporate events to learn about new companies, to network and to learn about what’s new in their industry.
+People go to trade shows and corporate events to learn about new companies, network, and to learn about what’s new in their industry.
 They also go to trade shows for freebies.
 From branded pens and stress balls to logo T-shirts and printed tote bags, the swag people give out at trade shows has become an industry unto itself and another way for businesses to compete for people’s attention and accounts.

 While a gimmick grabs people’s attention and your booth’s signage draws them in, what builds up goodwill and camaraderie with them is giving out small gifts.
 Trade show freebies also offer another way for you to highlight your company’s uniqueness.